luca-bassoricci/gitlab/doc/administration/gitaly/index.md

 1. [Move the repositories](../operations/moving_repositories.md#move-repositories).
 To migrate to Gitaly Cluster, existing repositories stored outside Gitaly Cluster must be moved.
 There is no automatic migration but the moves can be scheduled with the GitLab API.

-WARNING:
-Some [known database inconsistency issues](#known-issues) exist in Gitaly Cluster.
-We recommend you remain on your current service for now.
-We can adjust the date for [NFS support removal](#nfs-deprecation-notice) if this applies to you.

 ## Monitor Gitaly and Gitaly Cluster